mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-RE-INSTALL-OPENEBS.md

 ---
-id: TCID-DIR-OP-INSTALL-OPENEBS
+id: TCID-DIR-OP-RE-INSTALL-OPENEBS
-title: Install openebs using director
+title: Install OpenEBS on a machine already OpenEBS is installed with same version using operator
-sidebar_label: TCID-DIR-OP-INSTALL-OPENEBS
+sidebar_label: TCID-DIR-OP-RE-INSTALL-OPENEBS
 ---
 ------